cyrusimap/cyrus-imapd/doc/source/imap/admin/murder/murder-concepts.rst

 Murder of IMAP servers
     A grouping of IMAP servers.
-It sounded cool for crows so we decided to use it for IMAP servers as well. quota operations
+It sounded cool for crows so we decided to use it for IMAP servers as well.

+quota operations
     The quota IMAP commands (GETQUOTA, GETQUOTAROOT, and SETQUOTA) operate on mailbox trees.
 In future versions of Cyrus, it is expected that a quotaroot will be a subset of a mailbox tree that resides on one partition on one server.
-For rational, see section xxx.
+For rationale, see section xxx.